Electricity at the macroscale and its microscopic origins: Single particle states

+Therefore, although the electron cloud of an isolated charge-neutral atom has a number density ${n}$ whose integral is an integer (i.e., the atom's atomic number), the integral of ${n}$ over the electron cloud of a bonded ion is not an integer, either usually or in general, which implies that the charges of bonded ions are not integer multiples of $e$.
+For example, even in the canonically-ionic compound NaCl, the magnitudes of the ions' charges are ${\sim 0.8\, e}$~\citep{nacl_1,nacl_2,nacl_3,nacl_4}.

+The traditional concept of a covalent bond is an example of a failing of the integer-occupied-orbital model of bonding that cannot be fixed by allowing the orbitals to have fractional occupancies.
+Covalency is often regarded as a qualitatively-distinct type of bond, or mechanism of bonding; and a covalent bond is often described as the attraction of a pair of atoms to electrons that they share between them, and which occupy orbitals that are hybrids of orbitals from both atoms.
+However, if a pair of atoms shared electrons \emph{between them}, the electron density would have a local maximum between them; but it never does: Maxima of the electron density coincide with maxima of the electric potential~\citep{density_maxima}, which coincide with the positions of the nuclei.

+Both of these misconceptions have been perpetuated by the widespread use of approximations that are based on simplifying the mathematical form of the many-electron wavefunction (${\Psi}$) to make calculations tractable.
 For example, the \emph{Hartree-Fock approximation}, which is probably the simplest useful mean-field approximation, is based on restricting ${\Psi}$ to be a Slater determinant.
 When $\Psi$ has this form, integer-occupied single particle states appear to have clear physical meanings.
 When the single particle states in the determinant are linear combinations of atom-centered basis functions, such as the orbitals in the Hartree-Fock wavefunctions of isolated atoms, each basis function `belongs' to one of the atoms.
-Therefore, there appears to be a clear and meaningful qualitative distinction between a covalent bond and an ionic bond, but this is an artefact of $\Psi$'s simplified form.
+Therefore, there appears to be a clear and meaningful qualitative distinction between a covalent bond and an ionic bond.
+However this is an artefact of $\Psi$'s simplified form.

 The primary reason for approximating $\Psi$ as a determinant, or as a sum of few determinants, is not to simplify bonding \emph{conceptually}, but to make \emph{calculations} tractable.
 Therefore it seems valid to question whether localized atomic or molecular orbitals help to simplify bonding conceptually, or whether they complexify and obfuscate it.
 The artificial qualitative distinction between covalent bonding and ionic bonding illustrates that, at least when building the most basic understanding of bonding from the most computationally tractable form of wavefunction, they can be misleading.